 - Regulatory compliance

-- Open ecosystem of partners (aggregators, developers, and applications) pre-integrated with the MaaP
+- An open ecosystem of partners (aggregators, developers, and applications) pre-integrated with the MaaP

 - Free P2P messaging